oracle-samples/idm-samples/idcs-scim-gateway-app/README.md

 **Note**: Make sure you run the SCIM gateway sample application before testing the connectivity.
 3. In the **Provisioning** pane, click **Finish**, and then click **Activate** to activate the application.

-For more information about the fields of the **Configure Connectivity** section, see [Enable and Configure Connectivity for Provisioning for Your Application](http://st-doc.us.oracle.com/id_common/review/docbuilder/html/E55882_37/GUID-FFBCF8FC-D131-4863-B8EB-1EF7A496A731.htm#GUID-6306934D-EDB2-4EDF-8D25-DD5356E6A03A)

 ### Test Your SCIM Gateway Sample Application